-We are also running online programmes.
 The use of evidence by governments is at the forefront of everyone’s minds, so there is no better time to sign up for our Evidence in Public Policy eight-week online programme.
-Enrolment is open now, with the first cohort starting 1 May 2020.
+Enrolment is open now, with the next cohort starting 24 July 2020.

 For any questions on executive education, please email email@example.com.

 We have an exceptional set of students for our 2020/21 Master of Public Policy.
 The majority of our students are attending teaching in person with strict safety measures in place.
 Those students unable to join us physically due to travel restrictions or guidelines, are attending online in an innovative hybrid delivery, supporting an outstanding learning experience for the entire cohort.